Tower blocks in Great Britain

-Tower blocks are high-rise buildings for residential use.
-These blocks began to be built in Great Britain after the Second World War.
+Tower blocks began to be built in Great Britain after the Second World War.
 The first residential tower block, "The Lawn", was constructed in Harlow, Essex, in 1951; it is now a Grade II listed building.
 In many cases, tower blocks were seen as a "quick-fix" to cure problems caused by the existence of crumbling and unsanitary 19th-century dwellings or to replace buildings destroyed by German aerial bombing.
 It was argued that towers surrounded by public open space could provide for the same population density as the terraced housing and small private gardens they replaced, offering larger rooms and improved views, whilst being cheaper to build.

 Initially, tower blocks were welcomed, and their excellent views made them popular living places.
 Later, as the buildings themselves deteriorated, they grew a reputation for being undesirable low-cost housing, and many tower blocks had rising crime levels, increasing their unpopularity.
 One response to this was the great increase in the number of housing estates built, which, in turn, brings its own problems.
 In the UK, tower blocks particularly lost popularity after the partial collapse of Ronan Point in east London in 1968.
 They are still present in many British cities.